Course Catalog

 Verification of Lawful Presence in the United States

-Effective January 1, 2012, all students applying for in-state tuition must provide validation of lawful presence in the United States.
-The following documents will serve as proof of lawful presence in the United States and documentation will be required before becoming eligible for consideration of in-state tuition:
+All applicants must provide proof of lawful presence in the U.S. for consideration for in-state tuition.
+The following documents will serve as proof of lawful presence in the United States.
+Documentation will be required before becoming eligible for consideration of in-state tuition:

 • Students who file a FAFSA (Free Application for Federal Student Aid) and are eligible for federal student aid will have their lawful presence verified as part of the FAFSA process.